 3. PC Optimum from President’s Choice

 President’s Choice is a Canadian private label and store brand owned by Canada’s largest food retailer.
-Through their loyalty program, PC Optimum, the company offers both a digital membership card and an app, which can be downloaded from the Apple or Google stores.
-What makes it interesting is that PC Optimum members can earn points not only when shopping for groceries, but also when buying fuel or medicine.
+Through their grocery reward program, PC Optimum, the company offers both a digital grocery membership card and an app, which can be downloaded from the Apple or Google stores.

 5. Wegmans Shoppers Club